 People who are apprehensive about getting a permanent tattoo can opt to use temporary nipple tattoos.

 Temporary nipple tattoos are easy to apply and are removable with rubbing alcohol.
-Temporary nipple tattoos can last for
+Temporary nipple tattoos can last for 1–2 weeks, depending on the brand a person uses.

 Nipple-areola tattooing is a procedure in which a medical specialist or experienced tattoo artist recreates the appearance of a person’s natural nipple.